Ship Inn, Aldborough

 The Ship Inn is a Grade II listed public house in Aldborough, North Yorkshire, England.

 Between 2008 and November 2024, the pub was owned by Brian Rey and Elaine Howden, who came to prominence after Gordon Ramsay visited their previous pub, the Fenwick Arms, in Claughton, Lancashire, in a 2006 episode of Ramsay's Kitchen Nightmares.

 Princes William and Harry dined at the Ship Inn in January 2011.

 The building was damaged by fire in 2021.
+It gained new owners in 2025.